Chernigov Regiment revolt

 The Chernigov Regiment revolt was the second and the last major armed conflict of the Decembrist revolt in the former Russian Empire.
 The revolt unfolded – 1826 in Ukraine between Kiev and Bila Tserkva.

 After the news of the rebels' defeat in Saint Petersburg reached Ukraine, the radical Decembrist officers incited the Chernigov infantry regiment against the government.
 The rebels marched from Trylisy north-east to Vasylkiv and reached one thousand men in strength.
-Uncertain about their strategy, rebel leaders camped in Motovilivka, while the government seized the initiative and mobilized its forces in pursuit.
-The rebels dropped their initial plans of taking over Kiev or Brusyliv and marched south to Polohy and back to their starting point at Trylisy.
+Uncertain about their strategy, rebel leaders camped in Motovilovka, while the government seized the initiative and mobilized its forces in pursuit.
+The rebels dropped their initial plans of taking over Kiev or Brusilov and marched south to Polohy and back to their starting point at Trylisy.
 Their retreat was checked by a 400-strong loyalist unit near Kovalivka.
 Demoralized rebel soldiers lost around 80 men to artillery fire and surrendered without resistance.

 According to Hugh Seton-Watson, it was "the first and the last political revolt by Army officers" in Russia: Nicholas I and his successors eradicated liberalism in the troops and secured their unconditional loyalty.